Fraud Blocker

 Do You Need a Lawyer for a Prenup in California?

 California does not legally require both parties to have lawyers, but independent legal counsel is strongly advised.
 If one person waives counsel, that waiver must be signed and documented.
-Without legal guidance, a prenup may be challenged later.
-Courts often view attorney involvement as proof that both parties understood the agreement’s terms and consequences before signing.
+Courts often view attorney involvement as proof that both parties understood the agreement’s terms before signing.

 What Are Common Mistakes People Make When Writing Prenups?

-One common mistake people make when writing a prenup is a failure to fully disclose assets or debts.
-If one or both parties hide financial information from their partner, this deception could lead to the agreement being invalidated.
-Both parties must fully disclose their finances, and everything should be accurately reflected in the prenuptial agreement.
+One common mistake is failing to fully disclose assets or debts.
+If one or both parties hide financial information, that deception could lead to the agreement being invalidated.
+Both parties must fully disclose their finances, and everything should be accurately reflected in the agreement.

 Can You Write a Prenup Yourself?

-Yes, you can draft a prenup on your own in California, but the agreement must meet strict legal standards to be enforceable.
+Yes, you can draft a prenup on your own in California, but it must meet strict legal standards to be enforceable.
 It must be voluntary, in writing, and signed by both parties.
-Each side must fully disclose its finances.
-Even if your prenup is self-drafted, courts may reject it if it appears unfair, incomplete, or created under pressure without proper review.
+Courts may still reject it if it appears unfair, incomplete, or created under pressure without proper review.

 Can You Write Your Own Prenup and Get It Notarized?

 Yes, but notarization alone does not make a prenup valid.
-While notarization can help to confirm signatures, California courts will still examine whether the agreement was voluntary, informed, and fair.
-Both parties must disclose all financial information and have time to review the terms.
+California courts will still examine whether the agreement was voluntary, informed, and fair.
 Legal enforceability depends more on proper process than on having the document notarized.

 What Makes a Prenup Invalid in California?